-Once professional documentation is received and reviewed, the qualified student must work with the Coordinator of Student Learning Services to complete the Academic Accommodations Request Form for each course, listing the requested accommodations.
-The form will be considered complete when signed by the Coordinator of Student Learning Services, the student, and the appropriate faculty member.
+Once professional documentation is received and reviewed, the qualified student must work with the Director of Student Learning Services to complete the Academic Accommodations Request Form (located in the SLS' office) for each course, listing the requested accommodations.
+The form will be considered complete when signed by the Director of Student Learning Services, the student, and the appropriate faculty member.
 A copy of this form will be given to the student and the instructor of each course for which a form was submitted.
-The College reserves the right to request another evaluation, if it is deemed necessary by the Coordinator of Student Learning Services.
+The College reserves the right to request another evaluation, if it is deemed necessary by the Director of Student Learning Services.
 Such evaluations are the financial responsibility of the student.

-The student will work with individual course instructors to obtain the needed accommodations, following up with faculty and the Coordinator of Student Learning Services if the accommodations are ineffective or if additional assistance is needed.
-The Coordinator of Student Learning Services acts as the liaison between the student and the accommodation provider at the College.
-It is the responsibility of the Coordinator of Student Learning Services to facilitate the acquisition of such reasonable accommodations as may be required.
+The student will work with individual course instructors to obtain the needed accommodations, following up with faculty and the Director of Student Learning Services if the accommodations are ineffective or if additional assistance is needed.
+The Director of Student Learning Services acts as the liaison between the student and the accommodation provider at the College.
+It is the responsibility of the Director of Student Learning Services to facilitate the acquisition of such reasonable accommodations as may be required.